n-develop/peopleiknow/README.md

 "People I Know" to use your custom bot to send yourself reminders about birthdays, anniversaries, or any other stuff you want a reminder for.

+## Why SQLite?

+I think SQLite is a good fit for this app for a couple of reasons:

+1. How many contacts do you have on your phone?
+Hundrets?
+Or maybe a few thousands?
+That's basically nothing.
+Even for a SQLite database.
+2. Super easy to make a backup.
+Just copy the `people.db` somewhere (like your Dropbox/OneDrive/GoogleDrive).
+You're done.
+That makes automation of the backups simple as hell.
+3. No additional installations needed.
+With SQLite, die app will create and maintain your database.
+No need to setup a DBMS.
+Just setup the app.

 ## Something is missing?

 Are you missing some kind of feature?
 You are welcome to create an issue here in the GitHub repo.
 Let's discuss it and